-Almost two decades ago Architectural Visualisation became an independent field, with many emerging studios focusing exclusively on it, having no involvement in the design process.
+Almost three decades ago Architectural Visualisation became an independent field, with many emerging studios focusing exclusively on it, having no involvement in the design process.
 Traditionally, the visual representation of an architectural project was one of the architect’s tasks.
 Whether hand drawings or computer generated images (3D renders), the visuals were translations of abstract drawings aiming to make the building understandable to clients and users.
 Although most architects would limit themselves to drawing concept sketches, leaving the task of rendering to assistants and interns, not few of them spent a great deal of time in working on those images themselves, using them as exploration tools, statements and manifestos, giving them character and expression.
 In some unique cases (see Archigram or Lebbeus Woods), the projects were never meant to be built, the visuals being the only finished product.

 Image source: Flickr.com Archidose